This post includes affiliate links.

 Sew around in a U-shape about 1/4 to 3/8 inches in seam allowance and then cut the corners off a bit.

-Next, flip the pouch inside out and pin it again, after ironing it flat.
+Next, flip the pouch inside out, iron it flat and pin it again.

-Sew around the same U-shaped with a slightly bigger seam allowance.
-You now made a french seam where the end of the fabric are hidden inside a seam.
+Sew around the same U-shape with a slightly bigger seam allowance.
+You now made a french seam where the ends of the fabric are hidden inside a seam.

 Turn it around and you will have the french seam on the inside if you want to show off the pretty side from the outside.